Lalitkumar4/export-pdf-table-react/README.md

 # Export Table as PDF in React
-This app shows how to export an HTML table as a PDF file in React using jspdf and jspdf-autotable.
+This app shows how to export an HTML table as a PDF file in React using `jspdf` and `jspdf-autotable`.

 ## Usage
 ```